Mayank-2820/Credit_Card_Fraud_Detection/README.md

 The audience should be able to intuitively understand the model/analysis that you have built/performed and its financial impact on the business.
 Point out any surprising or unexpected trends that you notice.

-Let's take a look at the evaluation rubric in the next segment.